Skip to main content

 For example, let's check what are all the products required to make "Bread".

-2. Under the "Materials/Subproducts" tab you can see all the products that are required to make "Bread" through all of its operations.
+2. Switch to the "Bill of Materials" tab (1), where you can see all the products required to make "Bread" across all its operations (2).

 Pro-Tip: However, if you want to view all levels of the Bill of Materials (BoM) or determine if any of these products depend on other products, click "SHOW ALL BOM LEVELS"

-1. Go to the products listing (1) and click "Export Consumptions"(2).
-Then a file containing all the products with at least 1 consumption and their consumed product, with the respective operation where the consumption occurs, will be generated.
+A file containing all products with at least one consumption, along with their consumed products and the respective operations where the consumption occurs, will be generated.

-Pro-Tip: you can use the search box or table filters to export consumptions for a particular family, product, disabled products, or all products including active and disabled.
+Pro-Tip: You can use the search box or table filters to export consumptions for a particular family, product, disabled products, or all products, including both active and disabled ones.

 2. Download the file and open it.

-3. Once the file is open, filter the product in column A - "Product Code" which will show you all the products that are consumed in column C. In our case let's filter for "Bread".
+3. Once the file is open, filter the products in column A - "Product Code" to show you all the products that are consumed in column C. In our case, filter for "Bread".

 Check consumed materials via Batch cost update

-1. Go to "Batch cost update" from the products listing (1), search for your desired product (2), and click "EXCEL EXPORT FULLBOM"(3).
+1. Navigate to "Batch cost update" under the products menu (1), search for your desired product (2), and click "Excel Export Full BoM"(3).

 2. Download the file and open it, which will give you all levels of BoM for that particular product.